Return to Topical Guides.

 - Postdoctoral Fellows / Appointees*

-A sponsor’s program guidelines may encourage or permit non-ASU employees and temporary employees to apply as PI for a specified program.
+*A sponsor’s program guidelines may encourage or permit non-ASU employees and temporary employees to apply as PI for a specified program.
 In this case the sponsor’s application form will indicate the non-ASU or temporary employee as the PI and list a PI-eligible university employee as an investigator.
-For internal ASU purposes, the eligible ASU PI would be shown as PI on all internal ASU forms and would be responsible for supervising project activities of the non-ASU or temporary employee investigator (RSP 102).
+For internal ASU purposes, the eligible ASU PI would be shown as "Internal PI" on all internal ASU forms and would be responsible for supervising project activities of the non-ASU or temporary employee investigator (RSP 102).

 Faculty Newly Joining ASU